howl-editor/howl/site/source/doc/api/io/process.md

 instance. `options`, a table, can contain the following fields:

 - `cmd`: _[required]_ The command to run.
-This can be either a string, in which case it's executed using the user's shell, or a table comprising the full command line invocation.
+This can be either a string, in which case it's executed using `/bin/sh`, or a table comprising the full command line invocation.

 - `read_stdout`: _[optional]_ When specified, a pipe will be opened for the process' standard out, and the [stdout](#stdout) field will be available for